keticodes/WatchStop/README.md

 # WRISTSTOP
 ## Members: Keti Akseli Jesper Miro
 ## Website functinality
-Originally named WatchStop now " Wriststop " is a marketplace for selling and buying watches.
+Originally named WATCHSTOP now " WRISTSTOP " is a marketplace for selling and buying watches.

 ### Signup
 User is able to signup with